Ted Kaczynski's Salt Lake City bombing location.

 Photos of the store and other related images.

-CAAMS, Inc.
+CAAMS, Inc

 Image source: Google Maps

-This Google Street View image of 270 East 900 South in Salt Lake City was captured in June of 2019.
+This Google Street View image of 270 East 900 South in Salt Lake City was captured in June 2019.

 In 1987, the unit was home to a computer store called CAAMS, Inc.